 - WMS servers: These servers provide image files (e.g. TIF), and you can use them as base maps or as grid-files (although there are no real world Z values).
 It’s just an image.
 Many of the imagery provided are satellite or aerial photography, but it could also be an image of boundaries or locations.
-The default WMS servers included are in the US Imagery and Worldwide Imagery categories.
+The default WMS servers are in the US Imagery and Worldwide Imagery categories.

 - OSM servers: Like WMS servers, these servers provide image files and are best used for base maps.
 Many of the imagery provided are maps including roads, streets, and boundaries.
-The default OSM servers included are in the OpenStreetMaps Imagery category.
+The default OSM servers are in the OpenStreetMaps Imagery category.

 - WFS servers: These servers provide vector files (e.g. GML), and you can use them to create base maps only.
 They’ll import points, polylines and polygons.
-The default WFS servers included are in the US Vector Data and Worldwide Vector Data categories.
+The default WFS servers are in the US Vector Data and Worldwide Vector Data categories.

 WMS server image example: